Terry Pearson (immunologist)

 Terry William Pearson (born February 2, 1946) is a Canadian biochemist, immunologist, educator and biotechnology entrepreneur.

 Early life and education

-A son of Francis Lawrence Pearson and Isobel Madeline Mae Pearson (nee Lovelace), he was born Terry William Pearson in Vernon, in the Okanagan Valley of British Columbia.
+A son of Francis Lawrence Pearson and Isobel Madeline Mae Pearson (née Lovelace), he was born Terry William Pearson in Vernon, in the Okanagan Valley of British Columbia.
 After completing high school in Vernon, he attended the University of British Columbia intending to major in English literature.
-He failed his first-year English course and then studied microbiology and immunology, earning a Bachelor’s of Science degree with honors in 1967.
+He failed his first-year English course and then studied microbiology and immunology, earning a Bachelor's of Science degree with honors in 1967.
 Pearson subsequently completed his PhD at the University of British Columbia under the supervision of Dr. Julia Levy and Dr. Doug Kilburn, graduating in 1973 with his thesis “Studies of the molecular requirements for lymphocyte stimulation in cellular immune responses.”